mu-jchung/coolify-svelte-todo-test/README.md

 ### 3. Get the URL and Key

-Click the `Connect` button at the top of the Supabase dashboard page, open the `API Keys` tab, and find your Project URL and `Anon` Key; you'll need these in the next step.
+Click the `Connect` button at the top of the Supabase dashboard page, open the `API Keys` tab, and find your Project URL and `Anon` Key; you'll need these in Step 5 below.

 ### 4. Clone this repository